Simple groups and complements of smooth surfaces in simply connected $4$-manifolds: From group theory to surface complements

-\begin{lemma} Suppose that there is a finitely presented simple group $P$ and a homomorphism $\varphi: \pi_1(Y) \to P$ such that $\varphi(\mu)$ is non-trivial in $P$ and the bordism class of $(Y,\varphi)$ in $\Omega_3(P)$ is trivial.
-Then there is an embedding of $\Sigma$ in a simply connected $4$-manifold $X$ such that the exterior $W =X - \interior(N)$ has fundamental group $P$.
+\begin{lemma} Suppose that there is a finitely presented perfect group $P$ and a homomorphism $\varphi: \pi_1(Y) \to P$ such that $\varphi(\mu)$ normally generates $P$ and the bordism class $[Y,\varphi]\ \in \Omega_3(BP)$ is trivial.
+Then there is an embedding of $N$ in a simply connected $4$-manifold $X$ such that the exterior $W =X - \interior(N)$ has fundamental group $P$.
 If $n$ is even, choose a spin structure on $N$ with restriction $\sigma_Y$ to $Y$.
-If the bordism class of $(Y,\sigma_Y,\varphi)$ in $\Omega^{\spin}_3(P)$ is trivial, then $X$ may be chosen to be a spin manifold. \end{lemma} \begin{proof} By hypothesis, there is a $4$-manifold $W_0$ and the portion connected by solid arrows in the diagram below.
+If the bordism class of $(Y,\sigma_Y,\varphi)$ in $\Omega^{\spin}_3(BP)$ is trivial, then $X$ may be chosen to be a spin manifold. \end{lemma} \begin{proof} By hypothesis, there is a compact $4$-manifold $W_0$ with boundary $Y$ and the portion connected by solid arrows in the diagram below.

 We modify $W_0$ in two stages to fill in the dotted portion of the diagram so that $\Phi$ is an isomorphism.
 Since $P$ is finitely presented, there is a closed $4$-manifold $W_P$ with $\pi_1(W_P)\cong P$.
 Replace $W_0$ with $W_0 \cs W_P$ and note that the homomorphism $\pi_1(W_0 \cs W_P) \cong \pi_1(W_0) * P \to P$ given by $\Phi_0$ on the first factor and the identity on the second factor is a surjection.
 Choose finitely many generators $\{x_j\}$ for $\pi_1(W_0)$.
 Now do surgery on circles in $W_0 \cs W_P$ representing the elements $x_j^{-1}\Phi_0(x_j)$ to obtain a manifold $W_1$ with a surjection $\Phi_1$ as indicated.
 The homomorphism $i:\pi_1(W_0) \to \pi_1(W_1)$ is induced by the inclusion of the summand $W_0$ in $W_0 \cs W_P$.
-As in~\cite{wall:surgery,wall:book2} do surgery on finitely many circles in $W_1$ to kill the kernel of $\Phi_1$, obtaining the manifold $W$ and isomorphism $\Phi$ as indicated.
+As in~\cite[Theorem 1.4]{wall:surgery,wall:book2} do surgery on finitely many circles in $W_1$ to kill the kernel of $\Phi_1$, obtaining the manifold $W$ and isomorphism $\Phi$ as indicated.